 The award winning Rhythm & Grace Dance Studios were founded by Angel Criado, with his wife, Cree, in Lakewood, OH, October 2014 (since relocated to 7647 Broadview Rd., in Seven Hills) originally as a successful alternative for many existing dance studio business practices in Cleveland.
 The studio's have since expanded to offer the same sensibilities in children's classes for Jazz, Tap, Ballet, etc. Angel, himself, has been teaching ballroom dance lessons in Ohio since 1987.
-(That is 30 years of experience in social, ballroom and competitive dance instruction and performance!)
+(That is over 30 years of experience in social, ballroom and competitive dance instruction and performance!)

 A native of Ohio, Angel was born and raised in Youngstown, Ohio, of Hispanic heritage.
 He is an alum of Boardman High School where he primarily concentrated on the visual and performing arts.
 Upon graduation, Angel pursued a career as a Ballroom and Latin performer and instructor in Boardman, OH, and was fortunate to work with many of the highest level dance professionals the field had to offer, who were brought in to the studio regularly.
 Angel became a certified teacher for 8 different dance organization's syllabuses, and is presently working on several more.
 (See also Awards, Accolades & Certifications.)

 Due to the exhilaration and enjoyment he discovered early on in ballroom dance, he developed a knack for sharing the enthusiasm with others through his teaching methodology, and discovered his own passion as a teacher and the drive to create a sustaining career in ballroom.